Harmony Gold Chair in Rock Engineering and Numerical Modelling

 Research undertaken in this Chair includes developing new mine design criteria for deep gold mines, exploiting remnants in old mines and a study of mining rate.

-- Evaluating design criteria for remnant extraction.
+- Developing enhanced design criteria for mature deep-level mines.

 The Chair has the strategic aim of developing specialised rock engineering research capacity at the University of Pretoria.
 Any suggestions of applied or fundamental research topics within rock engineering can be submitted to Prof Francois Malan at [email protected]